modestcoin/modestcoin/README.md

 [![Build Status](https://travis-ci.org/modestcoin-project/modestcoin.svg?branch=master)](https://travis-ci.org/modestcoin-project/modestcoin)

-https://modestcoin.org (Coming Soon!, Featuring WebWallet For Noobs)
+https://modestcoin.org (Coming soon!, featuring a WebWallet for ease of use.)
-http://modestchain.com:3001 (Blockchain Explorer, *In manual mode please manually search for your transactions*)
+http://modestchain.com:3001 (Blockchain explorer, *(In manual mode) please manually search for your transactions*)
-http://modestchain.com:8080 (NOMP for Mining pool, Will Be further Updated and Developed 3rd Party)
+http://modestchain.com:8080 (NOMP for mining pool, will be further updated and developed 3rd Party)

 What is Modestcoin?
 ----------------